ut-beg-texnet/eqcct/README.md

 # Contact Information
 If you wish to contact the developers of EQCCTOne, please email `chenyk2016@gmail.com`.

-If you wish to contact the developers of EQCCTPro, please email `constantinos.skevofilax@austin.utexas.edu`.
+If you wish to contact the developers of EQCCTPro, please email `constantinos.skevofilax@austin.utexas.edu` or `victor.salles@beg.utexas.edu`.